 - the patient’s Medicare card number is recorded - all 11 digits and the expiry date

-- there is a valid entitlement number if applicable – for example, the Health Care Card, Safety Net entitlement or concession card
+- there’s a valid entitlement number, if relevant, from a Health Care Card, Safety Net entitlement or concession card

 - the prescriber's name, address and contact details

 - if the prescription is under the PBS or RPBS

 - enough information to identify the pharmaceutical benefit including name, form, strength, quantity and number of repeats

 - if the prescriber noted that brand substitution was not permitted

 - the authority approval number or our approval stamp for Authority required items for example, Z1234AB